- Global Temperatures

 Similar patterns of ice calving and retreat leading to rapid glacier acceleration have also been observed in Greenland.
 In southeast Greenland for example, two large glaciers named Helheim and Kangerdlugssuaq lost parts of their floating ice tongues in 2003, and underwent a rapid acceleration to approximately three times their earlier speed.
 (Howat et al. 2007).
 These glaciers have gradually slowed in the following years, but calving and mass loss from other glaciers on the southeastern Greenland coast and the western coast continues.

-The impact of ice shelf collapse and ensuing glacier acceleration are substantial, but in general, the effects of ocean melt are proving to be far more important in controlling ice sheet mass balance.
+The impacts of ice shelf collapse and ensuing glacier acceleration are substantial, but in general, the effects of ocean melt are proving to be far more important in controlling ice sheet mass balance.
+Warm ocean water plays a significant role in melting glacial ice from below, and a better mapping of Antarctica’s and Greenland’s landforms beneath the ice suggests that ocean melting of the glacier fronts may play a more significant role than previously thought as the ice sheets retreat (under a global warming scenario).